A-Programmer/a-programmer.github.io/_drafts/delegates-part-2.md

 }
 ```

 It would be better if we could cover any type of numbers with one delegate, wouldn't it?
 I mean, currently, the delegate is only compatible with methods that return `int` and accpect an `int` as parameter, right?
-If you write the Cube method with `double` return type and `double` parameter, you have to create another delegate with `double` return and parameter type, right?
+If you write the Cube method with a `double` return type and a `double` parameter, you have to create another delegate with a `double` return and parameter type, right?
 Can you remember Generics in C# that I have published a post about them?
-We can have same solution here.
+We can have the same solution here.

-The syntax of Generic Delegate Types is as the following:
+The syntax of Generic Delegate Types is as follows:

 ```csharp
 public delegate T MethodName<T>(T arg);